Frontpage Contact About the Campaign DONATE Read more

 This campaign is an initiative of:

-The agreement is politically controversial
+An agreement would be politically controversial

 The interests behind the European fisheries in occupied Western Sahara, have on occasions come with clear political statements supporting the illegal Moroccan presence in the territory.

-western_sahara_harbour_370.jpgAfter the signing of the current Agreement in July 2005, for instance, EU’s chief negotiator for the fisheries agreement, Mr. César Deben, stated that Western Sahara waters were “under Moroccan administration”.
+western_sahara_harbour_370.jpgAfter the signing the previous Agreement, for instance, EU’s chief negotiator for the fisheries agreement, Mr. César Deben, stated that Western Sahara waters were “under Moroccan administration”.
 He said this had been the case since the so-called Madrid Accords.

 This was stated in stark contrast to the facts of international law and the foreign policies of all EU member states.